Krakowski, K., Zubiría, G. Accounting for Turbulence in the Colombian Underworld. Trends in Organized Crime 22, 166–186 (2019).

-More than a Woman: Women’s Influence on Peace Agreements and Public Perceptions in Conflict Resolution
+More than a Woman: Women’s Influence on Public Perceptions of Peace Processes

 UN Political Missions and Women Empowerment in Conflict Settings

 What influences women’s representation and inclusion in power roles in contexts of civil conflict?
 The international community has devoted extensive resources and attention to increasing women’s participation in conflict resolution processes and post-conflict settings.
 A prominent reason for this focus is that women’s representation at various levels of decisionmaking contributes to the sustainability of peace.
 Among the strategies used to support peacebuilding, United Nations Political Missions (UNPMs) have become quite salient.
 However, the extent to which UNPMs can contribute to increasing women’s inclusion in power positions has not been systematically studied.
 I argue that deploying UNPMs can enhance women’s power positions in a country because their agendas generally address democratization and inclusive peacebuilding processes.
 To examine their effect, I compile data on the presence of UNPMs in countries experiencing civil conflict from 1946 to 2016.
 I assess the impact of UNPM’s presence on levels of women’s empowerment using V-Dem data.
 Findings suggest that UNPMs significantly increase levels of women’s empowerment.
-However, this effect reverses when they operate in tandem with peacekeeping missions.
 These results have important implications for understanding the gender policy impact of peacemaking strategies in conflict settings.

 Good Deeds?
 Rebel Groups' Humanitarian Commitments and Conflict Resolution (with Yui Nishimura)